Skip to main content

 • The Test Title is also derived from the .side file but can be modified.

-• Select the test frequency and select Add
+• Select the Test Frequency or Rate Limit and select Add .

 Web Application Test Results

-Web application tests provide the total time the test took to run as well as the breakdown of the run time per command and per sensor.
+Web application tests provide the total time the test took to run, as well as a breakdown of the run time per command and per sensor.

-If the test encounters an error, the sensor will attempt to diagnose why the test failed in an automated triage mode.
-Triage mode will run a set of predefined troubleshooting tests to get the root cause of the test failure and help determine if the test encountered a network problem or application problem.
-If the triage mode reaches the web application test, the output displays a step-by-step analysis of the commands that were run and pinpoints the specific problematic web page element or command along with a screenshot.
+If the test encounters an error, the sensor will attempt to diagnose the cause in an automated triage mode.
+Triage mode runs a set of predefined troubleshooting tests to identify the root cause of the test failure and determine whether the issue is related to the network or the application.
+If triage mode reaches the web application test, the output will display a step-by-step analysis of the commands that were run, pinpoint the specific problematic web page element or command, and provide a screenshot.

 • If testing application login, it is recommended to create user accounts specifically for the sensor to test.
 Using personal credentials is not recommended.
-In addition, the account should not require 2-factor authentication or MFA.
+Additionally, the account should not require two-factor authentication (2FA) or multi-factor authentication (MFA).

 • Web App Tests are not supported over proxy networks that require NTLM authentication.